MdMonoar/Image_Classification_Challenge/README.md

 </p>

 ## Challenges:
-- Take 5000 images for training and 5000 images for validation from randomly shuffled indeces, test sample remained untouched
+- Take 5000 images for training and 5000 images for validation from randomly shuffled indeces, test sample remains untouched
 - Make a model from scratch, without using any popular architecture (eg. VGGNet, ResNet, DenseNet etc.)
 - Do not use any data augmentation
 - Achieve as much accuracy as possible just by making change in the model architecture, shuffling the layer and changing the parameters of the layers.